If you have any further questions please feel free to contact us on:Tel: 091 788000 or email: firstname.lastname@example.org

 Once you get approval from the Revenue Commissioners, your employer and the trustees of the scheme you can retire early on the grounds of ill health and take your pension benefits immediately.
 Your pension may be lower as your contributions have ceased at an earlier age and the pension will have to last longer as you will be retiring early.

-You will get the State Pension from age 65 as well as your own private pension when you retire, provided you have made the required number of PRSI contributions throughout your working life.
+You will get the State Pension (Contributory) from age 66 as well as other pensions you have built up you retire, provided you have made the required number of PRSI contributions throughout your working life.

-The value of your plan at that time will be paid to your dependants should you die before retirement.
+The value of your pension at that time will be paid to your dependants should you die before retirement.

 Currently you are entitled to tax a substantial part of your pension fund as a tax free lump sum.
-The maximum amount you may receive is one and a half times your final salary provided you have completed 20 year’s service.
 You will have a number of options as to how you can use the rest of your pension fund, and the tax treatment will vary depending on which one you choose.

-Once you have been a member of the pension plan for more than two years you cannot take money out of the plan before you reach retirement age unless you have to retire early because of ill health.
-If you leave your company you can transfer your entitlement to another approved company pension plan.
+Once you have been a member of your employer’s pension scheme for more than two years you cannot take money out of the scheme before you reach retirement age unless you have to retire early because of ill health.
+If you leave your employer you can transfer your entitlement to another approved employer pension scheme or to arrangement in your own name.